 Unique Transportation Method

-Shikara is a unique transportation method for locals and a quintessential part of the culture and heritage of Kashmir.
-It refers to the traditional wooden boats found on the serene lakes and waterways of Kashmir, particularly on Dal Lake in Srinagar.
+Shikara is a unique transportation method for locals but also an important part of the culture and heritage of Kashmir.
+In case you’re not familiar with the term, shikara is a traditional wooden boat, many of which can found circling the lakes and waterways of Kashmir, especially on Dal Lake in Srinagar.

 The Highest White Water Rafting Spot In India

 Sitting at 6,000 meters above sea level, the Zanskar River in the Indian state of Jammu and Kashmir is the highest and one of the most challenging white water rafting destinations in India.
-The river flows through the Zanskar Valley, a remote and picturesque region in the Himalayas.
+The river flows through the remote Zanskar Valley region in the Himalayas with the most thrilling section for white water rafting being the Zanskar Gorge, also known as Zanskar Canyon.
+The rapids on the Zanskar River can range from Grade III to Grade V, making it a popular choice among experienced rafters.

 Enjoying this post?
 Then you’ll probably also like our list of hidden gems in Delhi.